DanielBoa/arduino-minesweeper/README.md

 * Tap a cell to reveal it
 * Hold a cell and release to flag/unflag
-  * Release when red to flag
-  * Flags flash red
 * ~Tap a coloured cell to clear all it's neighbours~ _(TODO)_

 ## Dependencies